 ….and to have a good first date.

 Typically dating life begins to pick up in the new year, as the days get longer and everyone's New Years resolutions kick in.
-By February, with Valentine's Day just around the corner, singles everywhere start to tune back in to their hearts desire for a partner.
-This may be part of an evolutionary drive if we are anything like our
+By February, with Valentine's Day just around the corner, singles everywhere start to tune back in to their heart's desire for a partner.
+This may be part of an evolutionary drive if we are anything like

 This is one of those tips that I had to learn the hard way - in that, I didn’t even notice it until Tawkify matchmaking pro, Jules Armet, brought it to my attention and put it into words.
 Now, it’s something I have to tell myself regularly and practice daily.
+In jobs, and matchmaking is no exception, “getting things done” is usually a big priority.

 Click here to read Secrets of a Matchmaker Week 1 on Tawkify's blog...